bookofproofs/bookofproofs.github.io/_sources/history/18th-century/rittenhouse.md

 ### Mathematical Profile (Excerpt):
 * William Rittenhouse built the first paper mill in the British colonies in Germantown in 1690.
-* David showed great promise as a child, particularly displaying a talent for constructing mechanical models and showing considerable mathematical skills.
 * Rittenhouse began to construct clocks, making a wooden one when he was seventeen, then a brass one a little later.
 * Of course Rittenhouse lived through a difficult period with much of the fighting during the French and Indian War from 1754 to 1763 taking place in Pennsylvania.
 * Rittenhouse was elected to the American Philosophical Society in 1768 and, based on calculations which he made, the Society made plans to observe the transit of Venus which was calculated to take place in 1769.